Register now for the next webinar (26/02):

 Price escalation clause: from fixed price agreements to dynamic adjustments

-The price escalator clause has established itself in procurement as a central instrument for distributing price risks fairly between supplier management and purchasers.
-Based on the theoretical foundation, in practice it enables a flexible response to volatile market conditions such as fluctuating commodity prices or exchange rates.
+The price escalation clause has proven itself in procurement established as a central instrument in procurement in order to fairly balance price risks between supplier management and purchasers.
+It enables a flexible response to volatile market conditions such as fluctuating commodity prices or exchange rates.
 The need for this transformation arises from the increasing complexity of global markets and the need for stable, long-term business relationships.

 New: Dynamic price escalation clauses

-Escalator clause: Modern contracts integrate price escalator clauses that adjust prices to current market conditions using transparent, previously defined indices and formulas.
+Modern contracts integrate price escalation clauses that adjust prices to current market conditions using transparent, previously defined indices and formulas.
 This approach uses official statistics such as commodity price indices or exchange rate developments to objectively measure price changes.
-By using digital contract management systems, these adjustments can be automated and made in real time, leading to greater efficiency and accuracy in pricing.
+Through the use of digital contract management-systems, these adjustments can be automated and made in real time, leading to greater efficiency and accuracy in pricing.
 For both parties, this means improved cost control and risk management.

 Conclusion on the price escalation clause